marcegs/monarchy-installer/README.md

 ### Planned Features

-- [ ] Optional full disk encryption
+- [x] Optional disk encryption

+Note: Swap will not be encrypted, still working on it
 - [ ] Options between complete and minimal install
 - [ ] Complete install
 - [ ] Everything else